kitnil/awesome/README.md

 - [lefthook](https://github.com/Arkweid/lefthook) - Fast and powerful Git hooks manager for any type of projects.
 - [sish](https://github.com/antoniomika/sish) - HTTP(S)/WS(S)/TCP Tunnels to localhost using only SSH.
 - [octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
-- [tfsec](https://github.com/tfsec/tfsec) - 🔒🌍 Static analysis powered security scanner for your terraform code
+- [tfsec](https://github.com/tfsec/tfsec) - 🔒🌍 Security scanner for your Terraform code
 - [submariner](https://github.com/submariner-io/submariner) - Connect all your Kubernetes clusters, no matter where they are in the world.
 - [crfs](https://github.com/google/crfs) - CRFS: Container Registry Filesystem
 - [red](https://github.com/antonmedv/red) - Terminal log analysis tools